 - Email the following to Cmenard@illinois.edu

-- A brief essay of no more than 500 words addressing the following question: How has mindfulness meditation impacted your life and why do you want to take the instructor course?
-Also include when you completed the 8-week U of I Mindfulness Training Class (or equivalent), your experience of this class, and any other relevant mindfulness experiences, training, and attendance at silent retreats.
+- A brief essay of no more than 500 words addressing the following questions: How has mindfulness meditation had an impact your life?
+Why do you want to take the instructor course?
+What is your current mindfulness practice?
+Also include when you completed the 8-week U of I Mindfulness Training class, 10-week Finding Peace in a Frantic World class, or equivalent and who taught the class.

 - Instructor: Christopher Menard, PsyD